 What is it?

 The FASD Symposium is Eastern Canada’s largest annual gathering of everyone connected to the FASD community.
 This one-day interactive, educational event, with content available in English and French, attracts 400+ people each year.
-Our theme for 2022 is ‘A new look at addressing mental health including stigma faced by people with Fetal Alcohol Spectrum Disorder (FASD)’.
+Our theme for 2022 was ‘A new look at addressing mental health including stigma faced by people with Fetal Alcohol Spectrum Disorder (FASD)’.

 - People with FASD